MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 The full list of field types is `CharField` (limited text) `TextField` (unlimited text), `EmailField`, `URLField`, `DateTimeField`, `IntegerField`, `DecimalField`, `BooleanField`, `ForeignKey`, and `ManyToMany`.
 Each field takes some attributes, like `max_length`.
 The `blank=True` attribute means the field is optional; `null=true` means that a value is optional.
 There's also a `choices` attribute that limits values to values in an array of data value/display value tuples.
 (See the [Model field reference](https://docs.djangoproject.com/en/2.0/ref/models/fields/) in the Django documentation.)

-You can confirm exactly what's stored in the database by examining the *db.sqlite3* file in the project using a tool like the [SQLite browser](https://sqlitebrowser.org/).
+You can confirm what's stored in the database by examining the *db.sqlite3* file in the project.
+To examine the file, you can use a tool like the [SQLite browser](https://sqlitebrowser.org/).
 In the database, you see that a foreign key field like `poll` in the Choice model is stored as `poll_id`; Django handles the mapping automatically.

 In general, working with your database in Django means working exclusively through your models so that Django can manage the underlying database on your behalf.